Validea Martin Zweig Strategy Daily Upgrade Report - 7/1/2025

 About JEF

-Jefferies Financial Group Inc. is a global, full-service investment banking and capital markets company.
-The Company provides financial advisory, equity underwriting and debt underwriting services.
-Its business segments include Investment Banking and Capital Markets and Asset Management.
-The Investment Banking and Capital Markets segment includes its securities, commodities, futures, and foreign exchange capital markets activities and its investment banking business, which provides underwriting and financial advisory services to clients across various industry sectors in the Americas, Europe and the Middle East, and Asia-Pacific.
-The Asset Management segment provides alternative investment management services to investors in the United States and overseas and generates investment income from capital invested in and managed by the Company or its affiliated asset managers.
-It provides mergers and acquisition, debt advisory and restructuring and private capital advisory services.
+Jefferies Financial Group Inc. is a global investment banking and capital markets company.
+The Company's segments include Investment Banking and Capital Markets and Asset Management.
+The Investment Banking and Capital Markets segment includes its capital markets activities and its investment banking business, which provides underwriting and financial advisory services to its clients.
+It operates in the Americas; Europe and the Middle East; and Asia-Pacific.
+The Investment Banking and Capital Markets segment provides the sales, trading, origination and advisory effort for various fixed income, equity and advisory products and services.
+The Asset Management segment provides alternative investment management services to investors globally and generates investment income from capital invested in and managed by it or its affiliated asset managers and includes certain remaining businesses and assets of its legacy merchant banking portfolio.

 About the author